-As architects, we believe that what we create should sustain the physical environment, the lives of the people we serve and society at large.
+What we create should improve the lives of the people, society at large and the environment.
 We want to realize the idea of a better, richer place made palpable through the shaping of space, place, form, and climate.
 People need to feel that they belong to something larger.
-They seek connection to others and the world and to make order out of chaos.
-So the architecture they inhabit needs to represent and respond to something larger than either the individual or the group and provide places where people can both be themselves and recognize the physical, social and cultural structures that surround them.
+They seek connection to others and to make sense of the world.
+So, the architecture they inhabit should represent and respond to something larger than either the individual or the group, and provide places where people find that they can both be themselves and recognize the physical, social and cultural structures that surround them.

 Brooks Fischer is responsible for overseeing the firm's financial and project management procedures while identifying the potential value proposition of projects.
 An excellent communicator, he has widespread experience with complex projects involving multiple layers of constituency participation.
 Brooks has been a key contributor to the consensus building process of many of the firm’s significant projects.
 Through his ability to develop relationships, Brooks has been instrumental in establishing Newman Architects as a respected partner by the clients and communities we serve.

 Brooks’ professional focus is on large scale mixed-use developments, higher-ed institutional buildings and public school projects.
 He is the Managing Principal for the new Ideanomics Corporate Headquarters campus in West Hartford, CT, the Coliseum Site Redevelopment in New Haven, CT, a residential tower in New Rochelle, NY, a large site redevelopment in Morristown, NJ and multiple Yale University projects.

 Brooks is committed to innovation through technology in all aspects of a project and establishes an efficient communication procedure between the teams and clients.
 He believes effective communication enhances the design process, allowing for deeper architectural explorations.